 After the child reaches the maximum weight and height limit for their rear facing safety seat and is age two or older, the child may be turned forward facing in a harness-equipped child restraint.
 Children should remain in a harness-equipped restraint, certified by the manufacturer to meet U.S. DOT safety standards, until they meet the height and weight limit of the child restraint.
-To date, only NJ has enacted this law.

-Note: This law is not rated in this Report.
+This law is not rated in this report.